-From workshops to publications, outdoor guiding to technical advice and instruction, John Kallas and Wild Food Adventures provide expertise in wild edible plants and foraging in Oregon and all of North America.
+From workshops to publications, outdoor guiding and instruction, John Kallas and Wild Food Adventures provide expertise in edible wild plants and foraging in Oregon and all of North America.

-To be notified of future workshops: send your name, address and phone to mail@wildfoodadventures.com and ask to be on our e-notification list.
+To be notified of future workshops: send your name, address and phone HERE and ask to be on our e-notification list.

 Upcoming Events and Workshops